Carmy Berzatto: Claire

-Relationship with Sydney
+Sydney

 The "brilliant" Sydney has been described as Carmy's "most valued colleague."
 Syd is "an ambitious black girl who trained at the Culinary Institute of America."
-(Syd's heritage of Blackness and her family tree has been little explored outside of her self-expression through hair and clothing styles, at least until the season four episode "Worms," but she is possibly Nigerian-American.)
-She has elsewhere been described by the show's producers as Carm's "work wife."
+(Note: Syd's Blackness and her family tree has been little explored outside of her self-expression through hair and clothing styles, at least until the season four episode "Worms," but she is possibly Nigerian-American.
+Carmy is White under the current racial filing system.)
 Syd's presence has also been described as perhaps filling "the void his brother Michael left, but in a much healthier way."
 Carmy and Sydney have a deeply familiar, vulnerable, and often emotionally fraught partnership.
 Among other things, Syd "asserts a brand of female partnering we rarely get to see in popular culture.
 When Carmy flubs, Sydney challenges him.
 When she has better ideas, she speaks up.
 She recognizes his immaturity, selfishness and even his demons, and rarely lets him off the hook.
 She knows what he's capable of and holds him to a commensurate standard."

+That there are romantic nuances to their relationship has been denied by show runners and actors.
+In 2023, executive producer Joanna Calo recounted that at one pointed she had pitched Syd and Carmy eventually kissing, and "'Chris was like, 'No!' [...]
+And he was totally right, but I think what I was getting at was that these relationships are complicated.
+I've heard people use the term 'work wife'—there are relationships in our lives that have all different meanings, and we sometimes really rush to characterize everything very cleanly.
+There's something beautiful about acknowledging how messy our lives really are and just how enmeshed so many of our relationships are."
+In 2025 Edebiri told a reporter, "I do think it's professional, and I do think if anything were to happen, it would not be the show that we're making.
+And I also think it would be so crazy.
+That man is crazy and that girl is a bad communicator!
+The restaurant would blow up in like three seconds if anything ever happened."
+She elsewhere described Marcus's devotion to jelly-filled doughnuts as the show's "sexiest relationship."
+When asked about Luca (Will Poulter) as an alternative romantic prospect for Sydney, Edebiri said "I don't know.
+Maybe they're just two Libras having a conversation?
+Who's to say, I don't have the scripts."
+In 2026, White told an interviewer that while restaurants are a "really great environment for drama and comedy and all this stuff. [...] the show, to me, could almost take place anywhere [...and is] about finding purpose, and passion, knowing what you're capable of, and how you can kind of show up for that, [... it's] a show about inspiration..."